AMartins87/games_exclusives/TESTING.md

 ---

-All of these tests were performed on desktop PC, Dell laptop, and iPhone8, iPhone 8, iPhone 12, and iPad Pro and worked as planned.
+All of these tests were performed on desktop PC, Dell laptop, iPhone 8, iPhone 12, and iPad Pro and worked as planned.
 The app was responsive and very easy to navigate.

 ### SUMMARY OF ALL TESTS
 - Menu links tested